Kramer84/otaf/README.md

 ## 📜 License

-This project is licensed under the **GNU General Public License v3.0 (GPLv3)**.
+This project is licensed under the **MIT License**.
 For details, see the [LICENSE](https://github.com/Kramer84/otaf/blob/main/LICENSE) file.

 ---